mark-tasaka/PHP-Eastern-Adventures-DCC-Warrior-Generator-v5/README.md

 # PHP-Eastern-Adventures-DCC-Warrior-Generator-v5
-The Eastern Adventures Redux Warrior Character Generator is the fifth iteration of the Dungeon Crawl Classics Warrior Character Generator specifically designed for DCC Eastern Adventures campaign supplement.
+The Eastern Adventures Redux Warrior [Bushi] Character Generator is the fifth iteration of the Dungeon Crawl Classics Warrior Character Generator specifically designed for DCC Eastern Adventures campaign supplement.

+Update 1.08: 2022-05-30

+Updates to dccWarrior.

 Update 1.07: 2022-05-30